evhub/coconut/DOCS.md

 -c, --code            run a line of coconut passed in as a string (can also be accomplished with a pipe) --autopep8            use autopep8 to format compiled code (remaining args passed to autopep8)
 ```

+### Python Versions

+The primary target for Coconut is Python 3, but the compiler will run on Python 2 or 3, and, unless constructs are used that are only present in Python 3, will attempt to produce universal code that will run like it does in Python 3 in Python 2.
+The officially supported versions are `2.7`, `3.3`, and `3.4`.

 ### Compiled Files